vicki786/SA-fun0project/hello-world-python/README.md

-# Copy of LaunchDarkly Sample Python Application
+# Copy of LaunchDarkly Sample Python Application as mentioned in https://docs.launchdarkly.com/guides/tutorials/sdk-flag

 # Make sure, you have Python version 3.5 or higher.